 We figured that we’d culminate today’s post with one of the most classic examples around.
 A gable roof is commonly seen all over the world, especially in cooler climates.
 The roof ridge is formed when the two roof sections are sloped in opposite directions and meet at the highest, horizontal edge.
 A couple of other keywords that you need to know here?
 Rafters, roof trusses and purlins.
 Read up on them and you’ll be set up for success.

-Like we said, there’s plenty more where this information came from.
+As we said, there’s plenty more information about where this information came from.
 All you need to do is reach out to our team.
 We’re awash with all of the information that you could possibly need about your dream home.